Founded: Dec 19, 1909

 Expected Ticket Availability

-If you're determined enough to see "Die Schwarzgelben" in action, start by registering with the club through their ticketing partner Eventim to check availability.
-However, unless it's a match in the early stages of either the Europa League or DFB-Pokal, don’t be too surprised to find that no tickets are available on general sale.
+If you're determined enough to see "Die Schwarzgelben" in action, start by checking availability in the club's online ticket shop, by visiting the BVB FanWelt outside the stadium or by phoning the ticket hotline on +49 (0) 1805309000.
+Unless it's a pre-season friendly or a match in the early stages of the DFB-Pokal however, don’t be surprised to find that tickets aren't available on general sale.
 Even as a club member you have to apply for tickets, so before you think of signing up and parting with your cash to get into a game, be warned that this tactic isn't a guarantee of success at a club like Borussia Dortmund.

 GETTING THERE & AWAY